Skip to content

 4 min read

 Spent 2 hours debugging why data wasn't persisting.
-Turns out, understanding Docker volumes is crucial.
+Turns out, understanding Docker volumes is the actual job.

 I had a container with a volume mount, but couldn't figure out where the data was actually stored on the host: